space-wizards/docs/src/en/proposals/revolution-rework.md

 #### This announcement comes after the fact:
 - **over 40%** of the crew have been turned to the revolutionary side
-- **over 80%** of the rebels have exposed their holographic armband
 - **more than 2 heads or 50%** of the loyal crew are in a neutralized state within 5 minutes
 - **more than 30%** of the crew has dangerous items (homemade, contraband, explosives) in their inventory
 - **there are 3 or more rebel flags** on the station